-

 Svetlana joined Baillie Gifford in 2012 and is an Investment Manager in the Global Discovery Team.
 She is a CFA Charterholder.
 Svetlana is also a Deputy Manager of our global small cap investment trust, Edinburgh Worldwide Investment Trust.
 She graduated BA in Economics and BA in Business Administration from the American University in Bulgaria in 2008, MSc in Investment Analysis in 2009 and PhD in Accounting and Finance in 2012, both from the University of Stirling.

-Luke Ward - Deputy Manager
+Luke Ward - Investment Manager

 How to Invest